For a number of reasons, I avoid eating butter, but so many recipes call for marijuana butter. Can you tell me how to make edibles without butter?

 - In baking, infused coconut oil makes a terrific butter substitute in most recipes for cakes, cupcakes, quick breads, etc. Use the above Oil Making tutorial to make infused coconut oil.

 - Cooking with concentrates such as kief, hash, and hash oils allows you to add cannabis directly into most any recipe, without making an infusion first.
-Check out my Cooking with Kief and Hash tutorial, and How to Make Dry Ice video for more details.
+Check out my Cooking with Kief and Hash tutorial, the How to Make Dry Ice video, and the Rosin Pressing Primer for more details.

-- Use a cannabis tincture (tutorial coming soon) to add medication to most any recipe by simply stirring in a few drops.
+- Use a cannabis tincture to add medication to most any recipe by simply stirring in a few drops.

 - While it doesn’t work well often, there are certain recipes that can be medicated by stirring decarboxylated ground up flowers directly into the food.
 My Cooking with Marijuana Buds tutorial will give you the scoop.